JackV2020/Root-A-Toon-USB-Stick/README.md

 For demo purpose I included a payload file named 'check' which you can run by ```sudo bash root-toon.sh check```<br>
 This will generate 4 messages on your Toon if the access is succesfull.

-Below is a direct copy of the explanation of Igor :
+Below is a direct copy of the explanation from https://github.com/ToonSoftwareCollective/Root-A-Toon:

 ## How is root access possible?
 The script intercepts Toon traffic as it is trying to create a VPN connection towards the Toon servicecenter.
 First it starts blocking port 443 which results in blocking this VPN access (and also other traffic, but that is not a problem during rooting).
 Next, the Toon will try to access the servicecenter (from 172.16.0.0/12 address space) over the normal network port (wlan0 interface on the Toon) because there is no more-specific route over a (non existing) VPN connection anymore.
 The script will see this traffic (using tcpdump) and will store the IP address for the servicecenter which the Toon wants to talk to.